 It’s important to understand the risk of your job because if an injury occurs then it is the responsibility of you and your employer to file workers compensation.
 You want to do this because your job is aware of the risks.
 Your employment is aware that you are putting your body and health on the line for their benefit.
 This is also why you need a good lawyer on your side.
 Your employment needs you, but sometimes when a worker gets injured they act as if they don’t.

-Our workers comp lawyers in California at the Law Offices of Kropach and Kropach in Los Angeles want you to know that they are here for you.
+Our workers comp attorneys in California at the Law Offices of Kropach and Kropach in Los Angeles want you to know that they are here for you.
 We know your job is important and your family is depending on your health.
 We work with injuries from loss of hearing to repetitive motion injury to stress-related injuries.
 We know the dedication and precision needed to document and investigate your situation.
 Our attorney has the resources and education needed to get your claim in the right shape.
 Don’t sweat this paperwork while you are trying to recover.
-Give us a call at 818-600-4714 or click here for more information on how Workers Compensation Attorneys can help you.
+Give us a call at 818-609-7005 or click here for more information on how Workers Compensation Attorneys can help you.